CR7sewey/e-commerce-api-nodejs/README.md

 - [] create user property on req.body and set it equal to userId (req.user)
 - [] pass req.body into Product.create
 - [] send back the product

+#### Remaining Controllers (apart from uploadImage)

+- [] getAllProducts  // TODO: PAGINATION AND FILTERING
+- [] getSingleProduct
+- [] updateProduct
+- [] deleteProduct
+- [] role 'admin' already checked (routes)!

+- NOTE: for update and delete controllers, any admin user can update or delete a product, as it stands.
+However, if the page has more than one, probably I would change it and only allow changes on products createdBy a specific user.
+For that, since the user is saved within the product and the actual user is saved on cookies, we would only need to {user: req.user._id}!